bishwarupdey/landing-page/README.md

 # Installation
  You can grab the existing files from the green code button on the top right.
 You can clone or download the entire zip file.
- Starter code is provided by Udacityg at https://github.com/udacity/cd0428-landing-page/
+ Starter code is provided by Udacity at https://github.com/udacity/cd0428-landing-page/

 [(Back to top)](#table-of-contents)